George Floyd girlfriend tells trial of their struggle with addiction, first kiss | Law-Order

 She was waiting in the lobby to see the father of her son, tired after closing up the coffee shop where she worked.
 Floyd approached her.
 "Floyd has this great, deep, southern voice, raspy," she said, "and he was, like, 'Sis', you ok, sis'?'"

 He sensed she felt alone, and offered to pray with her.
-"It was so sweet," she said.
+"It was so sweet," she said, dabbing a tissue to her eyes.
 "At the time I had lost a lot of faith in God."

 They had their first kiss in the lobby that night and, but for the occasional break after a lovers' quarrel, were together until his death, she said.
 They took walks in the parks and around the lakes of Minneapolis, which was still new to the Texas-raised Floyd, and ate out a lot: "He was a big man," she said, describing his daily weightlifting, "and it look a lot of energy to keep him going."
 She said he adored his mother, who died in 2018, and his two young daughters.